kingpin2k/tidy/CodeBook.md

 * We grouped the data by Activity and Subject and
 * Averaged the remaining fields for their respective variables

-### tidy.csv
+## tidy.txt

-The tidy.csv file contains a data set of averages for subjects by activity
+The tidy.txt file contains a data set of averages for subjects by activity